-- A The Board unanimously recommends you vote your shares as follows: - Proposal 1- "FOR" each of the persons nominated for election to the Board. - Proposal 2- "FOR" ratifying the selection of BF Borgers CPA PC as the Company's independent auditor for fiscal year ending June 30, 2022. - Proposal 3- "FOR" approval, on an advisory basis, named executive officer compensation in this Proxy Statement ("Say-on-Pay").
+- A The Board unanimously recommends you vote your shares as follows: - Proposal 1- "FOR" each of the persons nominated for election to the Board. - Proposal 2- "FOR" To approve, on an advisory basis, named executive officer compensation in this Proxy Statement ("Say-on-Pay"). - Proposal 3- "FOR One Year" On an Advisory basis for the Frequency of Future Advisory Shareholder votes on Named Executive Compensation ("Say on Frequency"); and - Proposal 4- "FOR" ratifying the selection of BF Borgers CPA PC as the Company's independent auditor for fiscal year ending June 30, 2023.